 Find out how medical algorithms have the potential to change healthcare

 Twenty-one years ago, Garry Kasparov, one of the world’s greatest chess players, sat hunched over a chessboard as he tried to calculate his next move in a tournament televised around the globe.
-His opponent was calculating moves, too, at a rate of 200 million per second.
-It was the IBM supercomputer, Deep Blue, which went on to beat Kasparov, prompting people to wonder if machines would surpass humans not only in games but in jobs and many other functions in life.
+His opponent was calculating moves too, at a rate of 200 million per second.
+It was the IBM supercomputer, Deep Blue, which went on to beat Kasparov, prompting people to wonder if machines would surpass humans not only in games but also in jobs and many other functions in life.

 Today, doctors are wondering the same thing as computer- and analytics-driven medical algorithms come into wider use in medical practices and hospitals.
 Will they eventually replace doctors, completely changing healthcare and the way patients are diagnosed and treated?

 It is an area that is evolving quickly.
 To answer the question, first it helps to define algorithms.
 In their most fundamental form, they are a step-by-step set of instructions for solving a problem or performing a task.
 For example, the directions someone gives you to find their favorite hotdog stand can be considered an algorithm.
 So is the manual for putting together a bicycle.
 Digital algorithms make all kinds of modern conveniences function today, including online searches, smartphones and global positioning systems (GPS).
 They help us choose movies on Netflix and make purchase recommendations based on our online shopping history.

 In healthcare, medical algorithms can aid in diagnosis, treatment, short- and long-term prognosis, and care management.
 They can help remove uncertainty and improve the efficiency, accuracy and speed of decisions that doctors and other healthcare professionals make.